Shop Stealing Prevention and Detection

 - Using electronic article surveillance, i.e. the fitting of electronic tags to items.
 Exit gates detect any tags which have not been deactivated and sound an alarm.

 - Attaching dye tags to clothing to reduce the rewards of theft.
 If the tag is not properly removed the garment will be ruined by the release of dye.

 - Threading cables through high-value items.

-The layout of a shop can contribute to shoplifting by reducing the capacity of staff to supervise customers and making it easy for thieves to gain access to high-value items.
+The layout of a shop can contribute to shop stealing by reducing the capacity of staff to supervise customers and making it easy for thieves to gain access to high-value items.
 Possible ways to reduce the risk include: